wadehammes/base-css4-wordpress/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

 1. The Yoast SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The fully configurable XML sitemap for Yoast SEO.
+2. Example of the SEO analysis functionality.
+3. Example of the readability analysis functionality.
+4. Overview of site-wide SEO problems and possible improvements.
+5. Control over which features you want to use.
-3. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
-4. Example of the SEO analysis functionality.
-5. Example of the readability analysis functionality.
-6. The advanced section of the Yoast SEO meta box.

 == Changelog ==

-= 6.2.0 =
+= 9.5.0 =
-Release Date: January 23rd, 2018
+Release Date: January 22nd, 2019

 Enhancements:

-* Allows more strings to be translated.
-* Adds the passive voice assessment for French.
+* Completes the readabilty analysis for Swedish by adding the transition words, sentence beginnings and passive voice assessments.
-* Adds the passive voice assessment for Spanish.
+* Improves the transition word assessment for German.
-* Simplifies the feedback message for the assessment that checks whether subheadings contain the keyword.

 Bugfixes:

-* Security hardening through stricter code checks.
-* Reduces the number of times the content analysis is refreshed on page load.
-* Fixes a bug where relative URLs were not counted as internal links in the internal link assessment.
+* Fixes a bug where the Ryte endpoint would be called when the Ryte feature has been disabled.
-* Fixes a bug where Premium users would be shown ads when following a certain path through the SEO menu.
+* Fixes a bug where the 'Show archives for authors without posts in search results?' toggle would be shown when the 'Show author archives in search results?' toggle was disabled in the search appearance settings.
-* Fixes a bug where the method of setting the title and meta description templates for the WooCommerce shop page would not work anymore.
+* Fixes a bug where the front page would be shown in the page sitemap.
+Props to [stodorovic](https://github.com/stodorovic).

-= 6.1.1 =
-Release Date: January 10th, 2018

-Bugfixes:
+* Fixes a bug where errors would be thrown in the classic editor when Gutenberg assets were enqueued without Gutenberg being active.

-* Fixes a bug where sitemaps could not be generated when there one or more galleries in the content.
+* Fixes a bug where the editor would not be loaded when clicking the ‘edit’ button for a child page in the page overview.
+Props [mondrey](https://github.com/mondrey).

+Deprecated:

+* Deprecates the methods WPSEO_Utils::get_user_locale() and WPSEO_Utils::get_language().

+Other:

+* Adds a Courses Page showing an overview of the available online courses offered by Yoast Academy.

-= 6.1.0 =
+= 9.4.0 =
-Release Date: January 9th, 2018
+Release Date: January 8th, 2019

+Content analysis recalibration (beta):

+* Adds a toggle feature for subscribing to the recalibration beta under SEO -> General -> Features.
+* When the recalibration feature is enabled:
+  * The single title assessment is added.
+This assessment makes sure that you don't use superfluous H1s in your text.
+  * Assessments changes:
+    * Keyphrase density: changes scoring schema to account for the length of the keyphrase and changes feedback strings so that we give feedback about the number of occurrences rather than a percentage.
+    * Outbound links assessment: changes the scoring schema so that red bullet instead of an orange bullet is shown when you have no outbound links.
+    * Image alt attributes: if there are at least 5 images, checks whether the alt tags contain the keyphrase or synoynyms in 30-70% of all images.
+If there are less than 5 images, 1 image with the keyphrase or synonym in the alt tag is still scored as good.
+    * Keyphrase in title: function words preceding the exact match keyphrase are ignored when determining the position of the keyphrase in the title.
+    * Keyphrase length: makes the scoring scheme less strict for languages that don't have function word support, so that for these languages keyphrases with 1-6 words are scored as green, 7-9 as orange, and more than 9 as red.
+    * Keyphrase in subheading: only takes H2 and H3 level subheadings into account and changes the scoring schema so that 30%-75% of these subheadings need to include the keyphrase or its synonyms.
+In languages without function word support, a match is only counted if all the words from the keyphrase/synonym appear in the subheading.
+    * Text length: on taxonomy pages, the recommended minimum text length is increased from 150 to 250 words.
+  * Assessment removals:
+    * The assessment checking the length or your URL.
+    * The assessment checking whether your URL contains stopwords.

 Enhancements:

-* Allows more strings to be translated.
-* Replaces any Yoast domain URLs with shortlink alternatives.
+* Improve accessibility of the analysis results.
+* Improve accessibility of the Title Separator setting.
+* Adds a new filter for adjacent-rel links: `wpseo_adjacent_rel_url`.

 Bugfixes:

-* Fixes a bug where the internal links aren't recognized when the `site_url` is not the same as the `home_url`.
+* Fixes a bug where special characters from certain word lists weren't correctly escaped when matched with a regex.
+This resulted in `eggs` being incorrectly matched as the transition word `e.g.`, for example.
+* Fixes a bug where the search appearance setting for a custom content type named `profile` would have a broken layout.
-* Fixes a bug where the user locale is not used for the Help Center when it is different from the site locale.
+* Fixes a bug where pagination elements were not shown in the Genesis theme.

-* Removes unsupported PHP 5.2 arguments in an `array_unique` call in the Term image sitemap.
-* Removes unsupported PHP 5.3 arguments in a `json_encode` call in the notification functionality.
-* Added support for locales without territory (examples: et, fi) - Props [Peeter Marvet](https://github.com/petskratt).
-* Added support support for 3-letter language codes (example: rhg) - Props [Peeter Marvet](https://github.com/petskratt).
-* Fixes a JavaScript compatibility issue by prefixing the webpack jsonP function with `yoast` - Props [Raitis Sevelis from Visual Composer](https://visualcomposer.io/).
+Other:

+* Uses method `is_simple_page` instead of `is_singular` in method robots.
+Props to: [stodorovic](https://github.com/stodorovic)
+* Adds method `is_woocommerce_active` and check is woocommerce activate before registering hooks.
+Props to [stodorovic](https://github.com/stodorovic)
+* Adds static variables to "cache" results of functions [`is_shop`](https://docs.woocommerce.com/wc-apidocs/function-is_shop.html) and [`wc_get_page_id`](https://docs.woocommerce.com/wc-apidocs/function-wc_get_page_id.html).
+Props to [stodorovic](https://github.com/stodorovic)
+* Verifies that variable `post` is an instance of `WP_Post` in `WPSEO_Admin_Bar_Menu ::get_singular_post()`.
+Props to [@yingles](https://github.com/yingles).
+* Improves strings to be more easily translated.
+Props to [pedro-mendonca](https://github.com/pedro-mendonca)
+* The browser console now shows more descriptive error messages when something went wrong during analyses in the web worker.
+* Avoids irrelevant warning and error in the WPEngine PHP Compatibility plugin.

 = Earlier versions =

-For the changelog of earlier versions, please refer to the separate changelog.txt file.
+For the changelog of earlier versions, please refer to [the Yoast SEO changelog on yoast.com](https://yoa.st/yoast-seo-changelog)